 - (a) Differences between the amounts of 'Carrying values as reported in published financial statements' and 'Carrying values under scope of regulatory consolidation' in template LI1 is due to the difference between basic of consolidation of regulatory purpose and accounting purpose.
 The combined basis for regulatory purposes comprises the positions of the Group's local offices, overseas branches and designated subsidiaries specified by the HKMA for its regulatory purposes and in accordance with the Banking (Capital) Rules.
 For accounting purposes, subsidiaries are consolidated in accordance with HKFRSs and the list of subsidiaries is set out in Note 43 to the Consolidated Financial Statements.
-Subsidiaries not included in consolidation for regulatory purposes can be referred to 'Basis of regulatory combination' under Unaudited Supplementary Financial Information 5.1 of 2020 Annual Report. - (b) The main drivers for the differences between accounting values and amounts considered for regulatory purposes shown in template LI2 are as follow: - (i) Off-balance sheet amounts subject to credit risk frameworks include contingent liabilities and commitments, by applying a credit conversion factor ('CCF') to these items and consideration of potential future exposures ('PFE') for counterparty credit risk. - (ii) The carrying value reported in the financial statement is net of all stages of impairment allowances while regulatory exposure amount is net of stage 3 of impairment allowances only.
-Stage 1 and 2 of impairment allowances is included in Tier 2 capital for regulatory capital purposes. - (iii) Valuation adjustments included in regulatory adjustments. - (c) The Group has an established controls framework to ensure that fair values are either determined or validated by control units independent of the front offices.
+Subsidiaries not included in consolidation for regulatory purposes can be referred to 'Basis of regulatory combination' under Unaudited Supplementary Financial Information 5.1 of 2021 Annual Report. - (b) The main drivers for the differences between accounting values and amounts considered for regulatory purposes shown in template LI2 are as follow: - (i) The exposure amounts for regulatory purposes are after the adjustment for the capital effect of recognised credit risk mitigation. - (ii) Off-balance sheet amounts subject to credit risk frameworks include contingent liabilities and commitments, by applying a credit conversion factor ('CCF') to these items. - (iii) Consideration of potential future exposures ('PFE') for counterparty credit risk. - (iv) The carrying value reported in the financial statement is net of all stages of impairment allowances while regulatory exposure amount is net of stage 3 of impairment allowances only.
+Stage 1 and 2 of impairment allowances is included in Tier 2 capital for regulatory capital purposes. - (v) Valuation adjustments included in regulatory adjustments. - (c) The Group has an established controls framework to ensure that fair values are either determined or validated by control units independent of the front offices.
 Specific controls include verification of observable pricing inputs; review and approval for new models and changes to models; calibration and back-testing of models against observed market transactions; analysis and investigation of significant daily valuation movements; review of significant unobservable inputs and valuation adjustments.